+Figure 6.2.2.8: Dynamic aperture of the Damping Ring with errors and orbit correction (BSCx,y=5σinj_x,y+5mm). ±1.5% energy deviation corresponds to ±8.3 times of injected energy spread.

 Impedance and Beam Instability

 To reduce the emittance of the positron beam from the S-band Linac, a damping ring (DR) with an energy of 1.1 GeV and a circumference of 147 m is installed between the S-band and C-band Linac.
 With lower stored beam currents and only 2-4 bunches being filled in the DR, a higher impedance threshold can be achieved.
 The impedance thresholds are estimated analytically using the same criterion as in Sec.
 5.2.2.1, which provides a rough impedance requirement [1-3].